If you want to learn to chalk paint a chair, you’ve come to the right place!

-If you want tons of information on Dixie Belle paint and products, you can check out this Comprehensive Guide post, and you can download it free here by clicking the picture:
+If you want tons of information on Dixie Belle paint and products, you can check out this Comprehensive Guide post, and you can download either of my free guides here by clicking the pictures:

-Dixie Belle has always had BOSS (stands for Blocks Odor Stops Stains and Bleed Through), but the gray color is new.
-It’s great for use as a primer under most colors except white and cream.
+Dixie Belle has had BOSS (stands for Blocks Odor Stops Stains and Bleed Through) for a couple years, but the gray color is new.
+It’s great for use as a primer under most colors, especially the darker ones.

-When in doubt, I like to prime for that extra insurance that no problems will emerge.
-Also, if you have time, let it dry overnight before adding paint.
+When unsure of the wood species and stain, I like to prime for that extra insurance that no bleed-through will emerge.
+Also, if time allows, let it dry overnight before adding paint.

-I re-upholstered the seat with some yellow and gray fabric I’ve had for a while.
-I think it came from WalMart.
+For this seat I chose some yellow and gray fabric I’ve had for a while.
+I think it was originally purchased from WalMart.

-Chairs are a great place to start if you are a beginner.
+Chairs are a great place to start painting furniture if you are a beginner.
 Especially chairs withOUT spindles!